 Staff comments: Colorado is a "fence-out" state for agriculture.
-The current fence around the site is in poor condition, and the adjacent landowner has expressed frustration with his cows getting into the site and occasionally into the lagoons.
-During the site visit, cow excrement was noted around the lagoons and buildings.
-A condition is suggested requiring the fence to be repaired within 1 year of approval and maintained indefinitely to prevent livestock intrusion.
+The new location is adjacent to agricultural land.
+A condition is suggested requiring the site to be fenced within 1 year of approval and maintained indefinitely to prevent livestock intrusion.